Orlando Bloom’s Sunken Living Room Is Giving Us Major ’70s Vibes

-Built in the 1950s, the home’s previous owner, Mexican architect Miguel Angel Aragones, gave the ranch-style abode a minimalist-modern makeover before Bloom purchased the residence two years ago.
-Despite its sleek face-lift, the retro seating arrangement that now defines the home’s main living space pays homage to its storied roots.
+The house was built in the 1950s, and its previous owner, Mexican architect Miguel Angel Aragones, gave the ranch-style abode a minimalist-modern makeover before Bloom purchased the residence in 2017.
+Despite its sleek facelift, the seating arrangement that now defines the home’s main living space pays homage to its storied roots.
 Call it what you want—a glorified sinkhole or conversation pit—but the retro layout is the grooviest thing we’ve seen all week.